-White–collar crime or a corporate crime refers to financially motivated, nonviolent crime committed by government and businesses professionals.
-Below are some of the top 5 white collar crime cases in India.
+Below are some of the top 5 white-collar crime cases in India.

 1. Harshad Mehta Securities Fraud (1988-1995)

-This scam came into light on 7th January, 20009 by way of confession letter written by B. Ramalingam Raju (Founder and chairman of Satyam Computers Services Limited) published in Times of India.
-The letter confessed about manipulating his books of account by overstating the assets and understating liabilities.
+This scam came into light on 7th January, 20009 by way of a confession letter written by B. Ramalingam Raju (Founder and chairman of Satyam Computers Services Limited) published in Times of India.
+The letter confessed to manipulating his books of account by overstating the assets and understating liabilities.

 The books of accounts are the reflection of the company’s financial standing.
 They act as an important tool on which investors can rely on before investing their money.
 Accounts books were manipulated to cheat investors and shareholders.

 The whole scam cost approximately ₹14,000 crore and is considered to be an important factor which contributed to the recession of 2009.